geco-bern/rsofundemo/README.md

 Contains demonstration workflows for using {rsofun} for common applications.
 This is provided here in a separate package and repository to keep code and dependencies in {rsofun} slim.

-All demonstration workflows are implemented as vignettes in `./vignettes/` and displayed under 'Articles' on the website.
+All demonstration workflows are implemented as vignettes in `./vignettes/` and displayed under 'Articles' on the [website](https://geco-bern.github.io/rsofun/articles/).

 ## Installation

-### stable release
+### Stable release

 **WARNING: rsofun is not currently available on CRAN.** We're working on it.
 Until it's available again, the command below will not work.